Light Induced Quantum Anomalous Hall Effect in Cubic Rashba Spin-Orbit Coupled Systems: Results and Discussions

 as the band gap closes at the point $M \to Y \to X \to \Gamma$, respectively.

-We now investigate the effect of linear Dresselhaus coupling in the prsence of cubic Rashba coupling., focusing on its influence on the topological properties of the system.
+We now investigate the effect of linear Dresselhaus coupling, focusing on its influence on the topological properties of the cubic Rashba coupling system.
 The $d_3$ term in the Hamiltonian takes the following form:

 where $\Delta_D=\eta \frac{\alpha^2_De^2A^2_0}{\hbar^3\omega}$.
 A crucial distinction arises when we compare this scenario with the case involving linear Rashba coupling.
 In the Rashba case all the term in $d_3$ appear with the same sign.
 This prevents the natural closing of the gap, necessitating the introduction of ferromagnetic mass term to achieve a topological phase transition.
 However, for the Dresselhaus case, the situation is qualitatively different.
 The gap $\Delta_D$ and momentum dependent term to $J_2$ enter the expression for $d_3({\bf k})$ with opposite sign.
-Thus the gap closing condition
+The gap closing condition in the lattice model becomes (in absence of $\Delta_m$),

+This relation shows that, for $A_L = 0$, all the high-symmetry points in the Brillouin zone become gapless.
+In contrast, for a finite value of $A_L$, the Chern number takes values of $\pm 1$, determined by the light polarization $\eta$.
+The upper-left panel of Fig.~(\ref{Dress}) illustrates this behavior.
+The anomalous Hall conductivity (AHC) attains the quantized value $\pm e^2/h$, and the nontrivial topological phase persists for any finite $A_L$.